Recurrent artery of Heubner

-The recurrent artery of Heubner, Heubner's artery or distal medial striate artery is an artery in the head.
+The recurrent artery of Heubner, Heubner's artery or distal medial striate artery is a branch of the anterior cerebral artery.
+It supplies the head of the caudate nucleus and adjacent part of the anterior limb of internal capsule, olfactory regions, and parts of the putamen and septal nuclei.

 It is named after the German paediatrician Otto Heubner.
-It is a branch of the anterior cerebral artery.
-Its vascular territory is the anteromedial section of the caudate nucleus and the anterioinferior section of the internal capsule, as well as parts of the putamen and septal nuclei.

 Structure

 The recurrent artery of Heubner is a branch of the anterior cerebral artery.
 It has a mean diameter of 0.8 mm, and a mean length of 2.4 cm.
 It is also known together with the lenticulostriate arteries as a striate artery.
 The lenticulostriate arteries arise from the middle cerebral artery.

 Variation

 The recurrent artery of Heubner usually arises from the A1-A2 junction (between 44% and 62% of the time), but may arise from the proximal A2 segment (between 23% and 43%), or more rarely from the A1 segment (maybe up to 14% of the time).

 The recurrent artery of Heubner has a very variable diameter and length.
 It varies in width from 0.2 mm to 1.3 mm.
 It varies in length between 0.9 cm and 3.8 cm.